yanzeyu-csu/SigBridgeR/README.md

 ## 🌐 Overview

-SigBridgeR integrates multiple algorithms to identify the cells most closely associated with the Mutational Signatures phenotype, preforming as an birdge to the existing tools.
+SigBridgeR integrates multiple algorithms, using single-cell RNA sequencing data, bulk expression data, and sample-related phenotypic data, to identify the cells most closely associated with the phenotypic data, performing as a bridge to existing tools.

 ## 🔧 Installation